 14.2 Is consent or notice required?
 Describe how employers typically obtain consent or provide notice.

-Consent of employees is not needed, since notice is required since control measures on employees are permitted by law (Art.
+Consent of employees would not be needed, as notice is required, since control measures on employees are permitted by law (Art.
 20.3 of Estatuto de los trabajadores), provided that such control measures comply with the above-mentioned principles.
-The Draft LOPD Bill adds that failure to provide the required information will not deprive the images of their probative value where the images have captured the flagrant commission of a criminal act.
-However, this is without prejudice to the liabilities that may arise from such failure.